20% off €35

 When it comes to sports supplements, you’ll most likely have come across creatine – one of the most widely known and studied sports supplements on the market.

-As a popular natural supplement renowned for potentially improving performance, muscle mass and strength, fat loss and post-exercise recovery, much of the research into creatine has focused on a specific type, called creatine monohydrate.1-4
+As a popular natural supplement renowned for potentially improving performance, muscle mass and strength, fat loss and post-exercise recovery, much of the research into creatine has focused on a specific type, called creatine monohydrate.1-4 But there are several other types of creatine as well.4

 What is creatine?